faylward/viralrecall/README.md

 ```

 If you wish to proceed without the requirements.txt file, simply remove
-`-f requirements.txt` from the above code.
+`--file requirements.txt` from the above code.
 In that case you might have
 to install some dependencies yourself.
 On a Unix system you should be
 able to install these tools with: